 Apples are classified as low glycemic index foods.

-A study has found that apple consumption has an inverse association with triglyceride levels, the total cholesterol to high density cholesterol ratio and coronary heart disease and also increases the levels of high density cholesterol, which is often referred to as “good cholesterol” (6).
+A study has found that apple consumption has an inverse association with triglyceride levels, the total cholesterol to high-density cholesterol ratio, and coronary heart disease and also increases the levels of high-density cholesterol, which is often referred to as “good cholesterol” (6).

-Another research demonstrated that apple intake prior to a high glycemic index food, such as rice, significantly lowers the glycemic response of the meal, without having a negative influence on satiety levels.
+Another research demonstrated that apple intake prior to a high glycemic index food, such as rice, significantly lowers the glycemic response of the meal without having a negative influence on satiety levels.
 This effect gives apples a metabolic potential to minimize glycemic excursion and decrease the risk of type 2 diabetes and its associated complications (7).

-Apple consumption has been studied to be associated with 18% reduction in type 2 diabetes risk.
+Apple consumption has been studied to be associated with an 18% reduction in type 2 diabetes risk.
 One serving per week consumption of apples, as well as pears, is associated with diabetes risk decrease by 3% (8).